 Law is the most effective means to coordinate different interests and conflicts among different values-pursuit because it consists of certain norms.
-It is enforced by state compelling force and offers definite principles and norms to resolve contradictions, instruct individual’s behavior.
+It is enforced by state compelling force and offers definite principles and norms to resolve contradictions, instruct an individual’s behavior.
 The capability of law can meet the need of regulating huge society whose members are strangers to each other.

 law emphasizes heavily on coordinating interest relations.
 Therefore, law is irreplaceable for regulating society and promoting harmonious relations.